A woman with allergies worse at night

 Dust mite allergies are very common, as dust mites can live in your mattress and bedding.
 Carpets and heavy curtains can also be areas where dust mites thrive.
 Unlike seasonal allergies, dust mite allergies can be perennial (occur all year long).
 Mold allergies are also perennial, and if your home is too humid, it could cause mold to grow.

-How pet allergies affect your sleep
+How do pet allergies affect your sleep?

 Not only can pets drag pollen into your bed, but you could be allergic to them, too.
 Even hypoallergenic animals can cause allergies.